Category

 Staying Ahead With Digital Resilience and DORA

-Our dependence on technology for essential services is only going to increase, so the ability to bounce back from disruptions is more important than ever.
-As we face growing demands and potential threats, having a solid digital resilience strategy helps safeguard your business and prepares you for new regulations like DORA.
+Our reliance on technology to deliver essential services continues to grow—along with the potential impact of disruptions.
+Under DORA, digital resilience is no longer optional; it’s a core business requirement.
+As we face growing demands and potential threats, having a solid digital resilience strategy helps safeguard your business and prepares you for additional new regulations.

 Operational Risk Assessment Template